 This type of treatment would most likely be highly specialized and integrated.
 This is because it has to manage all the disorders that you have been struggling with at the same time - or simultaneously.
 It is recommended that you go through dual diagnosis treatment if you have been living with both addiction as well as any other co-occurring medical or mental health disorders.

-VA NJ Healthcare System Lyons Campus is a facility in Lyons, NJ providing services in and around Essex County.
+VA NJ Healthcare System Lyons Campus is a rehab program providing services in and around Essex County.

 They provide a wide range of services, settings and treatment approaches such as:Psychotropic Medication, Inpatient Drug Rehab, Individual Psychotherapy.